 - Slide film 6-8 stops

-DX-coding won’t make a difference for the Canon AT-1 because ISO has to be dialed in manually with the ASA knob.
+DX-coding doesn’t matter for the Canon AT-1 because ISO is required to be manually selected.

 - Develop Film at Home

 - Use a Local Photography Lab

 The simplest method and what I would suggest using if you are just getting started shooting film is to mail your film to a lab to be developed and scanned.
 If you regularly shoot film, this can be a downside due to the fact that it can get very expensive.